 Our virtual tours, with accompanying thought-provoking assignments, will give you and your students an in-depth look at a variety of transportation and engineering-related industries.
 Specifically designed to engage students in career exploration and ongoing education, this activity is appropriate for all teaching and learning scenarios, including distance learning, hybrid classrooms, and in-person instruction.
 Elements are appropriate for MS and HS students.

-In this session, we’ll explore Engineering Design Challenge online modules that can be used by individuals or with a classroom in-person, virtually, or at a distance!
-Students will learn about the Engineering Design Process and key STEM principles while working to solve a set challenge.
+Attendees will learn about the (FREE!)
+Engineering Design Challenge online modules that are based on the Experiential Learning Model and can be used by individuals or with a classroom – in-person, virtually, or at a distance!
+Within the modules, students will learn about the Engineering Design Process and key STEM principles while working to solve a set challenge.
 This resource is suitable for middle school grades and up!

 In this session, educators will explore examples of inclusive pedagogies focused on bolstering students’ developing sense of science identity.
 Participants will also learn about simple changes they can make to embrace growth mindset culture and support learning for all students.